 At the completion of this activity, you should be able to:

-Define target set and
+Define a target set and the sections of a typical licensee target set analysis.

-the six criteria for operator actions.
+Define the six criteria for operator actions and provide examples of operator actions that satisfy the six criteria.

 Describe the process described in RG 5.76 and RG 5.81 on identifying and documenting target sets.

+Define Reasonable Assurance of Protection Time (RAPT) and how RAPT could be accounted for in a licensee’s target sets.

-Describe licensees target sets for changes.
+Describe how licensees evaluate target sets for changes in operational mode and equipment configuration.

-Describe which target sets the U.S. Army Corps study applies.
+Describe how and for which target sets the U.S. Army Corps study applies.

 Describe the applicable regulatory guidance associated with target sets.